TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 .. sectionauthor:: Konrad Hinsen <hinsen@cnrs-orleans.fr>

-Many extension modules just provide new functions and types to be used from Python, but sometimes the code in an extension module can be useful for other extension modules.
+Many extension modules just provide new functions and types to be used kutoka Python, but sometimes the code in an extension module can be useful for other extension modules.
 For example, an extension module could implement a type "collection" which works like lists without order.
-Just like the standard Python list type has a C API which permits extension modules to create and manipulate lists, this new collection type should have a set of C functions for direct manipulation from other extension modules.
+Just like the standard Python list type has a C API which permits extension modules to create and manipulate lists, this new collection type should have a set of C functions for direct manipulation kutoka other extension modules.

 At first sight this seems easy: just write the functions (without declaring them ``static``, of course), provide an appropriate header file, and document